Ronik-Shah/Weather-Station/README.md

 ## Splash Screen
 This is the first screen which will be shown at the start of app.

 The app logo will be shown for 1.5-2 seconds.
-And then
+And then it brings to Home Screen.

+## Home Screen
+This is the home screen.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTY2MjU1MDUzMiwtODk3MTQzMDgyLDc1Nj
-Y2Mjg3NywxOTg2NjU0NjY2XX0=
+eyJoaXN0b3J5IjpbMjUxNzIyMjUsLTg5NzE0MzA4Miw3NTY2Nj
+I4NzcsMTk4NjY1NDY2Nl19
 -->